bmbruno/SitecoreSpark.SitecorePublishReportingKit/README.md

 #### 1. Installation ####

 SPRK is installed via a Sitecore package zip file.
-Install the package "Sitecore Publish Reporting Kit-1.0.0.zip" in the instance of Sitecore that handles content publishing.
+Install the package "Sitecore Publish Reporting Kit 1.0.0.zip" in the instance of Sitecore that handles content publishing.
 This is most likely your content management instance.

 #### 2. Configuration ####